João Manuel de Lima e Silva: Political conspirations

 According to Cláudio Moreira Bento, João Manuel might have been influenced by his wife's family and personal disappointments, and also the events taking place in the neighboring Platine states, the United Provinces and Uruguay, which slowly turned him into a defender of liberalism and republicanism in contrast to the monarchical regime of the Empire of Brazil.
 After Pedro I's abdication, João Manuel bought a typography called Fonseca e Cia, which he installed in his house and used to print the journal O Continentino, issued every two weeks.
 His house was also the seat of a political association called Sociedade Continentino, which congregated republican sympathizers and opposed another association named Sociedade Militar; the latter defended the return of emperor Pedro I to the Brazilian throne.
 Sociedade Continentino had a Masonic character and operated in secret; some of its members included Italian Tito Lívio Zambecari, José Pinheiro de Ulchoa Cintra, from Minas Gerais, Manuel Ruedas, from Uruguay, and José Mariano de Matos, who was a close friend of João Manuel and one of his colleagues at the Royal Academy, sharing his republican and federalist ideas.

-In November 1833, João Manuel became the subject of a military inquiry and was summoned to the Court in Rio de Janeiro, together with colonel Bento Gonçalves, to defend himself before the Minister of War amidst accusations of conspirating with German immigrant soldiers to separate the Rio Grande do Sul province from the Empire.
+In November 1833, João Manuel became the subject of a military inquiry and was summoned to the Court in Rio de Janeiro, together with colonel Bento Gonçalves, to defend himself before the Minister of War amidst accusations of conspiring with the 28th Battalion of Caçadores and German colonists from São Leopoldo to separate Rio Grande do Sul from the Empire.
 The accusations were made by José Mariani, then president of the province, and general Sebastião Barreto, the provincial Commander of Arms.
+The inquiry was inconclusive and João Manuel was acquitted, but it resulted in the arrest of major Otto Heise, two captains and some civilians from São Leopoldo, all German immigrants, who were later released.
 A large number of the military officers in Porto Alegre held republican views, which prompted Barreto to allocate these officers to Brazil's frontiers with the neighboring countries; this included João Manuel, who was sent to São Borja with the 8th Battalion of Caçadores on 22 March 1834.